 Thank you for breaking the curse of sin, rejection, and abandonment in my life.
 Help me to be a reflection of your grace to those who need to know the truth that will set them free.

 I pray this in Jesus' name, Amen

-May we open this gift from heaven
+May we open this gift from heaven every day for the rest of our lives.

 The outhouse